KPR1976/LearnPython/README.md

 # LearnPython
+About
-code for some python courses
+code for different python courses and coding chalenges